GDACollab/Microgame-Jam-GHGT-Framework/Extensions/PICO8/README.md

 end
 ```

-This piece of code is optional, but will restart the game upon winning or losing, and reset the controller to play again while dev testing.
+This piece of code is optional but highly recommended, and will restart the game upon winning or losing, as well as reset the controller to play again while dev testing.

 ```
 if microgamejamcontroller:gameisover() then